-Once you have laid out the different strategies and goals, now is a great time to pick the strategy that you are most interested in.
+Once you have laid out the different strategies and goals for buying your first rental property, now is a great time to pick the strategy that you are most interested in.
 As a beginner to owning rental properties, knowing your main strategy can be a little challenging at this time.
 So it’s best to go with the strategy that feels the most comfortable or motivating to you at this time.

 There are many books about owning rental properties and making money through real estate which you can turn to.
 I invite you to contact me anytime if you need some suggestions on the best books to begin with.
 Books are a great way to stay motivated and to learn from those who are successful with owning rental properties.

 Through discovering the different strategies of different real estate investors, this may help guide you towards the strategy that best fits your goals.